 Do you plan to hike, swim (we have a public pool), play golf, rent a bicycle, take a float trip, go kayaking or fishing?
 If you are an avid outdoors person, you probably know what to wear for your favorite activities in inclement weather.
 If you are adventurous enough to try new outdoor activities, please feel free to call or email for advice.

 Many a young bride has worn her Extra-tuff boots under her wedding dress.
 In other words, you needn’t ever dress fancy.
 Anything goes, just about anywhere.
 If you like to dress up for dinner, you are welcome to (there are plenty of good restaurants in summer).
-There is likely to be an art reception at the museum on Friday, and some locals look for an excuse to dress up a little now and again, but most will be casual.

 - Good walking shoes, or ones you like to stand in all day while painting

 - Hiking boots or rubber boots (only if you are planning to do activities that require these).
-If you take a raft trip through the Eagle Preserve, the outfitter will provide raingear and boots.
+If you take a raft trip through the Eagle Preserve, the outfitter will provide raingear and boots

 - Visor and sunglasses